 To qualify for the Higher School Certificate students must satisfactorily complete a Preliminary pattern of study comprising at least 12 units and an HSC pattern of study comprising at least 10 units.
-Both patterns must include:
+Both patterns must include at least:

-- at least six units from Board Developed Courses; - at least two units of a Board Developed Course in English; - at least three courses of two units value or greater (either Board Developed or Board Endorsed Courses); - at least four subjects.
+- 6 units from Board Developed Courses; - 2 units of a Board Developed Course in English; - 3 courses of 2 units value or greater (either Board Developed or Board Endorsed Courses); - 4 subjects.